M.Ed. in Educational Leadership

 Program Objectives

 The Educational Leadership program at Montana State University is nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP) as well as by the Montana Board of Public Education.
 The focus of the program is to prepare K-12 school principals to effectively serve Montana communities and rural communities throughout the Northern Plains and Northern Rocky Mountain region of the United States.
 Those students completing the degree requirements for the M.Ed. will also have met the academic requirements necessary for a Montana Class III Administrative license with a K-12 Principal Endorsement.
-This is a full Master's program with a M.Ed. granted upon graduation.
+This is a full Master's program with an M.Ed. granted upon graduation.

 Program Flow